attack-monkey/xflow/README.md

 # xflow
-POC for using an experimental branch in gitflow
+POC for using an experimental branch in gitflow.